avkoll/localDBInterface/README.md

 The goal of this project is to create a NL2SQL LLM that can talk to a sql database.
 It will elminate the need to learn to write in SQL.
-This will of course be more complicated than I think, but I want this to follow \
+This will of course be more complicated than I think, but I want this to follow the architecture below but replace the GPT stuff with local models.
 ![Architecture](static/Architecture%202.png)

 CUDA 11.8